Are You a Council or Housing Association Tenant?

 Housing disrepair can cause a number of adverse health effects, including:

-Furthermore, if you or a family has suffered as a result of your landlord’s negligence you can claim compensation for:
+Furthermore, if you or a family member has suffered as a result of your landlord’s negligence, you can claim compensation for:

 General Inconvenience and Suffering: